Quantitative phase and absorption contrast imaging

 Figure \ref{fig:incoh} shows the results when the illumination used for imaging is partially coherent; $\alpha_{coh} = 0.5$ in this numerical experiment.
-The first and second rows show the outputs of the first and second steps of the algorithm, respectively.
+The {left and right columns} show the outputs of the first and second steps of the algorithm, respectively.
 Because the illumination is partially coherent and, thus, the modeling error in the first step is smaller, we observe that the first step recovers the amplitudes of the strong absorbers with great accuracy.
 The second step is still able to recover the locations of the weak absorbers exactly.
 However, as expected, we observe that there is a SNR issue, and that if $\alpha_{coh}$ decreases below a certain threshold, we would not be able to image them.
 This threshold depends on the transparency of these objects, their number, and the noise in the data.
-For the numerical experiment shown here, the phases of all the absorbers are recover with precision as in the previous experiment (results not shown).
+For the numerical experiment shown here, the phases of all the absorbers are recovered with the same precision as in the previous experiment (results not shown).